 finally Block

-block contains code that will execute whether an exception occurs or not.
+The finally block contains code that will execute whether an exception occurs or not.
 It is mainly used for cleanup operations, such as closing database connections or file streams.

 Syntax